Joncwmusic/Music-Genre-Classification/README.md

 # Music-Genre-Classification

+The goal is to get a computer to predict genre classfication but try to do it better than when I tried this before.
+Previous results are posted as pdfs in this repository.
+I'll use the previous results (floating around 60% accuracy) as a benchmark for now.

 Plan is as follows:

 1. Collect a whole lot of mp3 or wav files (or at least find a music dataset to trian the model)